 The Coke Boiler Replacement project is located at our Oil Sands Base Plant, 25 kilometres north of Fort McMurray, Alberta.
-It will be constructed within the existing footprint of Base Plant Operations.
+It is being constructed within the existing footprint of Base Plant Operations.

 Existing coke-fired steam generation boilers at Base Plant provide a large portion of the steam requirements within our oil sands operations.
-This project will involve replacing these boilers with modern, highly efficient, natural gas-fired cogeneration technology, which generates two products: low-carbon electricity (which the province requires to meet its stated climate goals) and steam (which we require to supply our Base Plant operations).
+This project replaces these boilers with modern, highly efficient, natural gas-fired cogeneration technology, which generates two products: low-carbon electricity (which the province requires to meet its stated climate goals) and steam (which we require to supply our Base Plant operations).

-The project will generate approximately 800 MW of additional reliable, low-cost, low-carbon intensity power to be exported to the Alberta Interconnected Electrical System.
+The project will generate approximately 800 megawatts (MW) of additional reliable, low-cost, low-carbon intensity power to be exported to the Alberta Interconnected Electrical System.

 We are focused on ensuring reliable steam supply for our facilities but believe that implementing cogeneration is the most cost and carbon-efficient method of producing both steam and power to meet demands.

 With the 24/7 nature of our Base Plant operations, this is expected to provide a reliable and stable power source.

 The Coke Boiler Replacement project has the potential to make a measurable environmental contribution in support of the provincial and national climate change strategy.
 The project is expected to reduce our air emissions, including sulphur dioxide and nitrogen oxides, as well as net water intake.

 A project description for the Coke Boiler Replacement Project was submitted to the Canadian Environmental Assessment Agency in December 2017.
 Suncor received all of the key approvals from the Alberta Energy Regulator (AER) in July 2018 and from the Alberta Electric System Operator (AESO) in November 2018.